bcgov/MOH-ALR/runbooks/Release-Runbooks/EHIS-Runbooks/phocs-uat-march2026 Runbook.md

 [ ] 1.
 EHIS-2530
 - Include changes in salesforcebackupadmininstratorbackup.ps copy from BCMOHAD-28583-Release-1.14.0.8 branch in the current deployment branch for UAT

-[ ] 2.
-EHIS-2527 Change the value of default domain field available in "User Registration User Mappings" custom metadata
-- Follow Jira to perform the step

 [ ] 3.
 Delete ReasonForAdvisory__c Single Picklist (old field) for case object

 [ ] 4.EHIS-2592 follow jira for the components